 - Brush attachments can help clean up a messy sidewalk or driveway, pushing the yard debris into a pile or just brushing stray grass and dirt back onto the lawn.

 Before picking up a gas string trimmer, it’s important to remember that this is literally a device designed for cutting through layers of the tough cellulose fiber of plants while hitting walls, rocks, metal, and wood at an impressive speed.
-It is a machine that should always be handled without proper precautions.
+It is a machine that should always be handled with proper precautions.

 With this in mind, look for gas string trimmers that have safety features like a debris guard, a trigger switch, and a padded grip.